 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

-FOX announced today that it will be broadcasting every Thursday Night Football game in 4K HDR for the rest of the season.
+FOX announced that it will be broadcasting every Thursday Night Football game in 4K HDR for the entirety of the 2020 season.

-Starting with the September 26 Eagles vs. Packers game, every Thursday Night Football game will be broadcast on the FOX Sports and FOX NOW apps in 4K, or directly through your TV through participating TV providers.
+Starting with the October 8 Buccaneers vs. Bears game, every Thursday Night Football game will be broadcast on the FOX Sports and FOX NOW apps in 4K, or directly through your TV through participating TV providers.

 FOX has been on the cutting edge of live 4K broadcasting for a while now, airing MLB, college football and basketball and World Cup games in 4K.
 Now it’s the first to bring that technology to the NFL.